 Before going into the oven, these muffins are topped with a simple mixture of lemon zest and turbinado sugar.
 This mixture adds a nice crunch, extra flavor and a touch more sweetness!

-But here are a few tips to make sure your muffins turn out just right:
+But here are a few tips to make sure your lemon muffins with chia seeds turn out just right:

 - Use organic lemons.
 I recommend using organic lemons, if possible.
 Regular lemons are covered in a wax coating and when you zest your lemons, the wax mixes in with the lemon zest and can dilute the flavor.
 Organic lemons are free of this coating, so the they have a much stronger lemon zest flavor.